faberjs/faber-cli/README.md

 ### Reserved Properties

-When using the `create` task, the name of the project passed as an argument for the command (i.e. `faber create my-project`) is added to the data object as the `_name` parameter.
+When using the `create` task, the name of the project passed as an argument for the command (i.e. `faber create my-project`) is added to the data object as the `_dirName` parameter.
 While when using the `run` task, it gets the name of the folder where you ran the command.

 ```js
 {